Buoyant Bryson DeChambeau takes three-shot lead after second round of LIV Singapore

 Sign up now: Get the biggest sports news in your inbox

-- Bryson DeChambeau leads the Aramco LIV Singapore after a 65, putting him at 10-under 132, three shots ahead of the competition as he aims to fine-tune his game for the Masters.
+- Bryson DeChambeau leads LIV Singapore after a 65, putting him at 10-under 132, three shots ahead of the competition as he aims to fine-tune his game for the Masters.

 - Jon Rahm seeks back-to-back wins, focusing on consistent play, but weather forecasts of thunderstorms may soften the course and influence the strategy for the remaining rounds.